mark-delchev/Python_Patterns_Tutorial/README.md

     print()
 ```

 <h4 align="center">Thank you for reading.
-Now with all those basic shapes you can create more complicated ones by putting them together.</h4>
+Now with all these basic shapes you can create more complicated ones by putting them together.</h4>
 <h4 align="center"><a href="https://replit.com/@MarkDelchev/patterns#main.py">Click here to test the code.</a></h4>